-As this course is designed to examine issues in Canadian policy, you will have the opportunity to investigate and debate policy options amongst the class.
+As this course is designed to policy issues in the international economy, you will have the opportunity to investigate and debate policy options during the class.
 Each student will actively participate in a pre-determined policy issue debate during ONE of TWO separate occasions during the semester.